 |Rule Number||Regulation||ENSUR Document Control Software|

 |11.10a||Validation of systems to ensure accuracy, reliability, consistent intended performance, and the ability to discern invalid or altered records.||Validation manuals are available from DocXellent to ensure the accuracy, reliability and consistent intended performance of each module in the system.

 Read-only content Audit Trails track the creation, modification, review, approval and deletion of records along with computer generated date and time stamps and user identification.

 In addition, ENSUR prevents alteration of all documents and records that have been Approved in the system.

 |11.10b||The ability to generate accurate and complete copies of records in both human readable and electronic form suitable for inspection, review, and copying by the agency.
 Persons should contact the agency if there are any questions regarding the ability of the agency to perform such review and copying of the electronic records.||ENSUR provides electronic copies of documents in their native form and a PDF form suitable for inspection, review, and copying.

-ENSUR allows the export of document content and document meta data by users with the permission to do so.
+ENSUR allows the export of document content and document meta data by users that have been granted the permission to do so.

 All content and electronic records are retained throughout the retention period even when they have been marked as obsolete.

 Accounts will be locked after a configurable number of unsuccessful login attempts.
-These accounts must be unlocked by an ENSUR system administrator to allow access to the system.
+These accounts must be unlocked by an ENSUR system administrator to allow that account access to the system.